fgmnts/w3c-offline-html-validator/README.md

    - **Type**: `boolean`
    - **Default**: `false`
-   - **Description**: Automatically open the Problems pane when validation errors are detected.
+   - **Description**: Automatically open the Problems pane when validation errors are detected. **Note**: This will take focus away from the editor.

 2. **`OfflineW3cHTMLValidator.noStream`**: